FILES MANAGERS 12-20-2024

 by Paulo Morais and ?Mosi?.

-Utility for creating custom EAW slots.
+SNAPSHOT Utility for creating custom EAW slots.

 Aircraft-Snapping and Slot-Switching Batch DOS tool.
 A integrated solution to generate a complete backup of selected aircraft slots.
 The backup comprises the entire flight model, weapon load-outs, 3d model and skin.
 The stored files can be used to quickly restore a particular aircraft configuration and visual aspect to the original slot or to any other compatible slot.
 The backup/restore processes are fully automated by a set of MS-DOS batch files.
 These files were written in way to make the process transparent for the user.